jcoreio/typescript-validators/README.md

 But `t.optional(NodeType)` causes the error `Block-scoped variable 'NodeType' referenced before its declaration`.

-To work around, this we can create a `TypeAlias` and a reference to it:
+To work around this, we can create a `TypeAlias` and a reference to it:

 ```ts
 const NodeType: t.TypeAlias<{